13 Best Superfoods For Your Health And Immune System In 2023

 1. Blueberries – For Their Antioxidants

-• These are filled with phytoflavinoids, antioxidants, vitamin C, and potassium.
+Blueberries are filled with phyto flavinoids, antioxidants, vitamin C, and potassium.

-• Blueberries help in lowering the risk of cancer and heart diseases.
+They are anti-inflammatory and may help in lower the risk of cancer and heart disease.

 2. Omega 3-Rich Fish – For Your Memory, Joints, and Heart